What Is 3D Printing? And How to Get Started

 3D printing careers

-As 3D printing becomes more widespread among artists, hobbyists, professionals, and businesses, career paths are starting to emerge.
-We’ve collected just a few of the job titles you may come across in a job search related to 3D printing.
-For each job title, we’ve included US salary averages (base pay + additional pay such as cash bonuses, commissions, tips, and profit sharing), responsibilities, and qualifications.
+As 3D printing becomes more widespread among artists, hobbyists, professionals, and businesses, career paths are emerging.
+A few of the job titles you may come across in a job search related to 3D printing include industrial designer, brand designer, and product designer.
+For each job title, explore the US base salary averages, responsibilities, and qualifications.

 Industrial designer